 Above all else, if a client begins to exhibit any form of distress during any use of temporary restraint, explains the U.S. Department of Health and Human Services (DHHS), IMMEDIATELY RELEASE THE RESTRAINT.

-Take a moment to think about this response to an aggressive situation in behavioral health.
+Take a moment to think about this way of managing aggressive behavior.
 “What does he or she have available to calm him or her down?”

 This does not solve the problem’s cause.
 However, it will help to de-escalate the situation.
 Furthermore, medication treatment of a client demonstrating aggression may take time to work.
 Even intramuscular injections do not produce instantaneous effects.
 Yet, if the aggression is the result of a psychiatric illness with psychotic symptoms, such as hallucinations from schizophrenia, the underlying cause may require nonpharmacological treatments over time, but immediate treatment may require medication.

-The use of medications to “calm a person down” is a type of restraint.
+The use of medications managing aggressive behavior is a type of restraint.
 It is a chemically-induced restraint, and not adhering to a physician’s orders for the use of medications as a last resort can have serious financial and professional repercussions.
 For example, the state’s governing authority for behavioral health centers may investigate the incident.

 A person with a mental health disorder may become aggressive, and chances are good that if you have never encountered a client in this state, you will sooner than you may think.
 If you react to this case of workplace violence with aggression and violence, you will only serve to further worsen the situation.
 Think about the numerous reports of spectators becoming involved in an altercation on the news.
 Anger only builds anger.

 You need to fully utilize your communication skills if an event like this occurs.
-It is the only way to manage clients who have become aggressive.
+It is the only way to begin managing aggressive behavior in clients.
 In addition, you must remember that if the client were not suffering, he or she would probably behave in a much more civilized and respectable manner.

 Always show compassion in how you care for those with disabilities who have become overly agitated or angry by talking first before taking any physical action if the threat is only verbal.
 Even if it metastasizes into a violent situation, you can manage it with the proper skills and training.
 The role of communication cannot be overstated.
 Ultimately, you must not violate every client’s right to compassion and care with the least invasive measures in any behavioral health facility.